COVID-19 Current Updates NT

 Submission: Please submit reports via email to Shamona Eaves, Osteopathy Australia Senior Research and Project Officer, seaves@osteopathy.org.au

-Research funds will be allocated to support independent research projects which align with Osteopathy Australia’s Research Priorities and the Research Strategy.
+Research funds will be allocated to support independent research projects that align with our research priorities and the research strategy.
 These funds are disbursed through a competitive process that calls for proposals of research projects by applicants.
 Dissemination of the available funds for these grants is determined by the Osteopathy Australia Research Committee based on merit alone.
 If the total value of approved applications in any one round does not equate to the total available annual research budget, surplus funds will NOT accrue to the research round in the following financial year.

 Funding rounds will take place annually.
-Advertisement will take place through professional associations and external research institutions for at least 30 days prior to the submission deadline.
-The Osteopathy Australia Research Committee may choose, at their discretion, to specify a topic or theme which will be prioritised above other criteria for the forthcoming grant round.
+Advertisements will take place through professional associations and external research institutions for at least 30 days prior to the submission deadline.
+Osteopathy Australia Research Committee may choose, at their discretion, to specify a topic or theme that will be prioritised above other criteria for the forthcoming grant round.